Gun Violence Prevention

 Our team works to welcome and support gay, lesbian, bisexual and transgender persons into our congregational life.
 Members of the team also work to advocate for their full inclusion in the church and in the broader society.
-Metropolitan’s reconciling team is also involved with the Baltimore/Washington Area Reconciling United Methodists (BWARM) which works to encourage dialogue and education about LGBT issues, increase the number of reconciling congregations, and stand in solidarity with all who have been excluded or marginalized by the Church.
+National’s reconciling team is also involved with the Baltimore/Washington Area Reconciling United Methodists (BWARM) which works to encourage dialogue and education about LGBT issues, increase the number of reconciling congregations, and stand in solidarity with all who have been excluded or marginalized by the Church.

 Show your support

 Each year since becoming a Reconciling Congregation, National UMC has taken part in the Washington area’s Pride events and marched in the annual Pride Parade.
 All are welcome to participate in this act of witness.

 To learn more about reconciling activities or join the team, contact Kerm Towler.

 One of the hallmark features of our congregation is a passion for justice and a commitment to act.
 The recent national and international focus on immigration has made us aware of the need to be vocal in our opposition to anything that fails to welcome a stranger and support for making all immigrants feel welcomed.